Daemon Hunt: International play

 Hunt played for the Canada team at the 2018 World U-17 Hockey Challenge.
 He played at the 2019 IIHF World U18 Championships, recording one assist in seven games while having a plus–minus rating of plus-five.
 Hunt was also selected to the 2019 Hlinka Gretzky Cup and played five games, helping Canada win the silver medal.
 He was in the World Junior selection camp in 2020 but did not make the final cut after contracting COVID-19.
-He helped Canada win the gold medal at the 2022 World Junior Ice Hockey Championships.
+Hunt was selected to the 2022 World Junior roster again for team Canada, but was injured in a pre tournament game prior to the tournament beginning.
+Canada won the gold medal at the 2022 World Junior Ice Hockey Championships.

 Personal life

 Hunt was born on May 15, 2002, in Brandon, Manitoba.
 He grew up in Moosomin, Saskatchewan. but eventually moved back to Brandon, Manitoba to play hockey.
 He is a cousin with former NHL player Matt Calvert.